 The cut flower industry is huge, many people buy flowers each week to brighten their home, then there are birthdays, anniversaries, Mother’s Day, Valentine’s Day.
-Most cut flowers in the world are grown in the same few countries ((The Netherlands, Kenya, Ecuador) and often there are Fair Trade issues, as well as environmental ones.
+Most cut flowers in the world are grown in the same few countries ((The Netherlands, Kenya, Ecuador) and there are Fair Trade and eco issues.

 The flowers are often sprayed in chemicals that are banned in modern western countries, then shipped (often refrigerated), then driven to supermarkets, sold to you in plastic packaging.
 They die, you compost them and bin the plastic wrap.

 Just like the local food movement, there is no a ‘slow local flower’ movement, promoting growing organic heirloom varieties in season.
 Most people are prepared to pay a little more for nice local flowers that have more scent, and stop varieties from going extinct.